Six Senses Con Dao – a Luxury Beach Resort in Vietnam offers an unparalleled experience.

 This Luxury resort can arrange many other experiences for guests – from trekking in the tropical rainforest, a fishing trip, learning how to master the stand-up paddle, Con Dao Prison tour, to Turtle discovery (turtles’ nesting and hatching during the May-Oct season).

 You can take a mountain bike from the resort and explore the island on your own.
 We had a fun ride exploring a beach about 10 km from the resort towards the airport.

 Or, you can just laze on the private beach of the resort.

 The resort has an excellent spa within a beautiful setting.
 It offers indoor and outdoor treatment areas, a Yoga and Meditation Pavillion and a Hammam treatment.
 My massage experience felt heavenly and just the thing to do after my cycling and diving adventures.

 That ice-cream shop with its daily changing flavours hits the right spot.
 This is open all day for guests, at no extra cost.

-My daughter enjoyed herself at the kid centre – it had many engaging activities and a loving trained staff.
-This was the first time that we were comfortable leaving her in the kid centre for few hours with the staff – my husband went biking while I went for my scuba diving experience.
+My daughter enjoyed herself at the kid center – it had many engaging activities and a loving trained staff.
+This was the first time that we were comfortable leaving her in the kid center for few hours with the staff – my husband went biking while I went for my scuba diving experience.
 We came back to find her thoroughly entertained and enjoying a simple meal of her choice (kids eat free at the resort!)